-Retention periods may increase as a result of legislative changes, e.g. an increase in limitation periods for legal claims would mean that St John's College is required to retain certain categories of personal data for longer.
+Retention periods may increase as a result of legislative changes, e.g. an increase in limitation periods for legal claims would mean that the College is required to retain certain categories of personal data for longer.
 Any such changes will be reflected in updated versions of our Record of Processing Activity.